farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Mentalization is our ability to understand thought processes of ourself and others, including how they relate to external behaviour.
 It involves making educated assumptions about our own or someone else's mental states and understanding how those states influence behaviour.
 For example:

 1. After snapping at a friend, you recognize that your reaction was driven more by your own stress than by anything your friend did.
-2. When meeting someone shy, you understand that their reserved behavior is not a sign of arrogance or disinterest, but likely due to nervousness or social anxiety.
+2. When meeting someone shy, you understand that their reserved behaviour is not a sign of arrogance or disinterest, but likely due to nervousness or social anxiety.
 3. If your partner comes home irritated, mentalizing would involve recognizing that their mood is due to stress at work, rather than assuming they are angry with you.
 This understanding helps you respond empathetically instead of defensively.
 4. Your friend cancels plans at the last minute.
 Instead of getting angry, you remember they have been stressed lately and understand that they might need some time alone.